leJBP/adaptative-ransomware/README.md

 ## Installation requirements

-I recommand you to use the provided docker compose to use this project, by following this advice you can skip this section.
-If you really want to use it without container feel free to setup it all by yourself, you'll find bellow what you need to install.
+I recommend you to use the provided docker compose to use this project, by following this advice you can skip this section.
+If you really want to use it without container feel free to setup it all by yourself, you'll find below what you need to install.

 ### C2 side

-The C2 use node to provide services, a postgreSQL database is used with it to store keys.
+The C2 uses node to provide services, a postgreSQL database is used with it to store keys.

 ```
 https://nodejs.org/en